achaverrar/frontend-mentor-challenges/product-preview-card-component/README.md

 #### Web Optimization

-Once you have a fully working web page, the next goal is to have a **performant web page**, and [Webpack][webpack] and Lighthouse will be your best allies in the process.
+Once you have a fully working web page, the next goal is to have a **performant web page**, and [Webpack][webpack_5] and Lighthouse will be your best allies in the process.

 If you've never heard of Lighthouse, it's an in-built tool in Google Chrome.
 You can find it among the developer's tools (press F12, or right click on any web page in the browser, and then left click on "Inspect"), and then click on the button with this icon: ">>".
 A dropdown menu will show up, and "Lighthouse" will be among the options.
 Click on it, like so: